professional portraits for Linkedin and cv

 Headshot 1 person photo session

-It takes only €150.- all in for a full portrait photo session in the studio with a professional photographer and 3 retouched downloads included.
+It takes only € 150.- (ex vat) all in for a full portrait photo session of around 30 minutes in the studio with this professional headshots photographer and 3 retouched full color or Black and White downloads included.

 Headshot 2 persons photo session